ytiurin/html5tooltipsjs/README.md

 html5tooltips.js
 ===============
-Fast and responsive tooltips with native javascript and CSS3 animation.
-Perfect for explaining UI elements and controls.

-###What's the story?

-Designing a website with a pleasant user experience requires attention to details.
-This often happens when your website should give users an ability to do hard things in a simple way.
-Giving a small explanation text to UI elements may become a clue to a winning design.
-It won’t necessarily make your website a huge success, but it’ll definitely make users appreciate the care you put into your website.

-###How it works
+Light and clean tooltips, written in pure javascript with CSS3 animation.

+###Quick introduction

-html5tooltips.js can be described as an isolated layer, covering website pages.
-It contains a number of hidden text boxes, that show up only when user need some hints or explanation.
-You could find those kind of tooltips, when using popular cloud services like Google Mail or Github.
-It's very intuitive and, in most cases, inconspicuous, until you realize it's actually there.
-Those small helpers do a great job on keeping users calm and confident in your website environment.
+html5tooltips.js create a number of hidden text boxes in your web UI, showing up only when user needs some hints or explanation on specific UI elements.
+You could see this kind of tooltips, when using Google Mail or Github.
+It's an intuitive and inconspicuous way to keep users calm and confident in your website environment.

 ###Simple usage

-Using html5tooltips.js is quite easy.
-You just need to tie a tooltip text to the exact UI element.
+So, you need to tie a tooltip text to a specific UI element.
 You can do this by simply adding data-* attribute to an element HTML representation.

 ```html
 <span id="refresh" data-tooltip-text="Refresh"></span>